 The key here is effective writers, not any writers.
 Not anyone with one published novel and a few short stories who now mostly edits anthologies.
 Not anyone with just a blog (including that Chris guy, even though he signs my paychecks).
 Not CW program faculty who sell books chiefly to their students.
 The writers who are most prolific, most successful, most well-known ("literary" or "commercial"), most dedicated to their craft, most respected within their genre, and most competent in their prose.
 What do these writers have in common?
 What habits make these writers effective?

 1- Effective Writers Read This one probably didn't surprise you, but it might surprise you to know just how much effective writers read.
 Effective writers read so much that it almost defies the credulity of most normals.
 Other people who read "a lot" find their reading overwhelming.
 Effective writers are constantly reading In checkout lines.
 Before appointments.
 At dinner.
 For hours a day they drink up other books like they are oxygen.
 But effective writers don't just read in a casual way like book addicts.
 They read with a conscious eye on an author's word choice.
 They read critically.
-They read...like a writer (as Chris would so ~cough~ eloquently put it).
+They read...like a student watching a master.
 They read books they like over and over to glean their secrets.
 They read as if the authors of the past are their mentors--teaching them from across time and space the secrets of how to write.
 (Which in a very real way, they are.)
 They read across genres.
 They read things they find a little dry.
 They read classics.
 They read the back of shampoo bottles if there's no book in a bathroom.
 Effective writers read.

 2- Effective Writers Stick to a Routine "Write every day" seems to make a lot of people bristle, but it is some damned good advice for writers who want to enter the higher echelons of success.
 Ignore it at your peril.
 Effective writers establish a routine and stick with it on as regular a basis as they can.
 Within those routines there is an explosive rainbow of diversity.
 Stephen King writes ten pages a day.
 Ernest Hemingway wrote one.
 James Joyce wrote a few ponderously constructed sentences.
 The routine is also there to start the creative process, not as its end all.
 Joyce Carol Oates wakes up early to write, and sometimes only does it for 45 minutes before throwing in the towel and sometimes does it for eight hours before noticing she's hungry.
 J.K.
 Rowling says she sometimes writes for three hours and sometimes for eleven depending.
 Some stand.
 Some sit.
 Some lie down (Capote).
 Some have to move (Roth).
 Some will end in the middle of a sentence.
 Some must finish a section even if it takes hours longer than they planned.
 But all do their routine daily, many admitting abashedly that they even do some of their routine on "days off."
 Whether you call it an affectation or a fetish or simply habit all effective writers have in common that (whatever the process that works for them) they keep doing it over and over again, day in and day out.